rmrector/script.artwork.beef/src/content/usage/fromfiles.md

 For albums with multiple discs, you can add disc artwork as 'discart1.png' for disc 1, 'discart2.png' for disc 2, and so on.
-Multiple disc albums can also have their songs and discart stored in disc specific subfolders, but other artwork can stay in the top album folder (or not, works either way).
+Multiple disc albums can also have their songs and discart stored in disc specific subfolders, but other artwork can stay in the top album folder.

 Artwork Beef will also identify album and song artwork next to the song files if all songs for one album are in a single folder, and don't share that folder with songs from any other album.